JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 He shook his head but started to pull out his phone, “Fine, I will.”
 Then he handed me his phone.

 I looked down confused.
 Why was he acting so weird?
-Then I heard my voice.
+Then I heard my own voice.
 Oh wait. *Shit*.
 It was the voicemail.
-I must have been too dazed back then to even process the repercussions of just saying my feelings aloud.
+I must have been too exhausted back then to even process the repercussions of just saying my feelings aloud.
 How would I even explain this to him?
 I should just lie and say it was a prank.
 It will most likely backfire on me though.

 I could only grip the phone tighter in confliction.
 “It was just…a mistake.
 Don’t take these kinds of things so seriously.”